 Who do we blame for this over-gilded lily of a chapel, and this blind adoration of such aesthetic chaos?
 Michelangelo never wanted to be a painter, he wanted to sculpt, and he certainly didn’t want to paint the Sistine Chapel.
 He was dragooned into it by a bad-tempered old Pope, Julius II (aka as the Warrior Pope who humbly took his title from Julius Caesar).

 Not the most spiritual of Popes, he spent most of his pontificate going to war.
 It is said he fathered a daughter and apparently had several male lovers.
 Michelangelo was not a fan and initially refused the Sistine commission.
 During the execution of the work he complained bitterly about late payment.

 This brings us back to God’s bottom.
 Is this rather startling depiction Michelangelo’s resentment for having to paint rather than sculpt?
 Michelangelo was bullied by Pope Julius II for the slowness of his work.
 Was Julius being a pain in the butt?
 Do you see where I am going here?

-Since his retirement to Wales Ian has been studying art history and creative writing.
+Ian Munday Since his retirement to Wales he has been studying art history and creative writing.
 He gives guided garden tours at Powis Castle in Welshpool and also assists at the Museum of Modern Art (MOMA) in Machynlleth.